nextcloud/documentation/admin_manual/maintenance/backup.rst

 Backup
 ======

-To backup an Nextcloud installation there are four main things you need to retain:
+To backup a Nextcloud installation there are four main things you need to retain:

 #.
 The config folder
 #.
 The data folder